panzerdp/dmitripavlutin.com/content/posts/082-triple-equal-object-is/index.md

 ## 3. Summary

-In most of the situations, the strict equality operator should be the default way to compare values.
+In most of the situations, the strict equality operator is a good way to compare values.

 If you'd like to check directly for `NaN` values or make a more strict distinction between negative and positive zeros, then `Object.is()` is a good choice.

-Also `Object.is()` can be used as a functional way to compare values, for example in functional programming.
+Also `Object.is()` is useful as a functional way to compare values, for example in functional programming.